 Tax on Savings

-Since April 2016, banks and building societies now pay all savings interest gross (i.e. no tax has been deducted from the amount shown in your account).
+Banks and building societies pay all savings interest gross (i.e. no tax has been deducted from the amount shown in your account).

 Personal Savings Allowance – How much do you get?

 Non-savings income (from salary/wages etc.) is normally allocated against tax bands before adding savings and investment income; your tax band then determines how much tax-free Personal Savings Allowance you receive.

 Example for a basic-rate taxpayer: